ClemPi/Slack.Webhooks/README.md

 Requirements:

 1. You must first enable the Webhooks integration for your Slack Account to get the Token.
 You can enable it here: https://slack.com/services/new/incoming-webhook
-2. Slack.Webhooks depends on RestSharp
+2. Slack.Webhooks depends on Microsoft.AspNet.WebApi.Client

 Download: